it-praktyk/New-OutputObject/README.md

 ## TODO
 For ToDo and developments plans please check [TODO.md file](TODO.md).

-Your comments - preferable via GitHub issues - and  pull requests will be welcomed.
+Your comments - preferable via GitHub issues - and  pull requests are welcomed.